Skip to main content

 tip

-For information on how to create a new service, activate or deactivate an existing service, see Manage Services.
+For information on how to create a new service, activate or deactivate an existing service, see Services.

 The purpose of the ITSM process is to provide maximum business value by offering an optimal set of IT services.
 The process controls the entire lifecycle of an IT service and is a key element in building a service relationship between a business and an IT service provider.
 The ITSM process consists of several sub-processes that operate at different levels of interaction between the business and the IT service provider: